lyon-esport/VR_HEADSET_MANAGER/README.md

 ### Improvements
 #### 🏃Startup checks
-- [ ] ⚠️ [TO TEST : KO] Keep the computer awake while the script is running to prevent screen lockout or hibernation.
+- [ ] ⚠️ [🔄 TO TEST : KO] Keep the computer awake while the script is running to prevent screen lockout or hibernation.
-- [x] [To validate] Firewall authorization for adb.exe on soft startup
+- [x] [🔄 To validate] Firewall authorization for adb.exe on soft startup
 - [ ] Setup powershell execution >> To test on fresh installed pc
 - [ ] If no headset in the known headset file, propose to add it or search over the network (mdns scan ? usb ?)
+- [ ] Check available json config files in /config folder, and propose to select the right one if any
 - [x] Test if the app is not already running...
 If yes, warn the user and ask if he really wants to start it...

 #### 🛠️ Backend
-- [x] [IN TEST] include a json validator or tester (and warn config json is broken, and open a web page with json validator...) then propose to try reload or create a new file based on the template (overwrite existing file)
+- [x] [🔄 IN TEST] include a json validator or tester (and warn config json is broken, and open a web page with json validator...) then propose to try reload or create a new file based on the template (overwrite existing file)
 - [ ] :key: Save by a secured manner the Wifi Password with [Marshal](https://www.secureideas.com/blog/secure-password-management-in-powershell-best-practices) (ConvertTo-SecureString / ConvertFrom-SecureString)
 - [ ] REST API to provide a web page to manage it from a phone, or by Stream Deck hitself ?